temporalio/documentation/docs/strongly-typed-errors.md

 ## Pending Activities Limit Exceeded

+The Workflow has reached capacity for pending Activities.
-This error indicates that the Workflow Task was failed to prevent more Activities from being created.
+Therefore, the Workflow Task was failed to prevent the creation of another Activity.

-Let the Workflow complete any current Activities before trying to run this Task again.
+Let the Workflow complete any current Activities before redeploying the code.

 ## Pending Child Workflows Limit Exceeded

-This error indicates that the Workflow Task was failed to prevent the creation of more Child Workflows.
+This error indicates that the Workflow has reached capacity for pending Child Workflows.
+Therefore, the Workflow Task was failed to prevent additional Child Workflows from being added.

-Wait for the system to finish any currently running Child Workflows before retrying this Task.
+Wait for the system to finish any currently running Child Workflows before redploying this Task.

 ## Pending Request Cancel Limit Exceeded

-This error indicates that the capacity for pending `CancelWorkflow` requests has been reached.
+This error indicates that the Workflow Task failed after attempting to add more cancel requests.
+The Workflow has reached capacity for pending requests to cancel other Workflows, and cannot accept more requests.

 If you see this error, give the system time to process pending requests before retrying the Task.

 ## Pending Signals Limit Exceeded

-The capacity for pending Signals to be sent from this Workflow has been reached.
+The Workflow has reached capacity for pending Signals.
+Therefore, the Workflow Task was failed after attempting to add more Signals to an external Workflow.

-Wait for Signals to be processed before retrying the Task.
+Wait for Signals to be processed by the Workflow before retrying the Task.

 ## Reset Sticky Task Queue